Choosing your Pre-sessional course

 Find out about the pre-sessional English (PSE) programme: the courses we offer, their entry points and how to apply.

 Applying for your PSE course

 You need to have an offer for your degree programme before you apply for PSE.
 Which course you apply for depends on the English language requirement for your degree programme.
 How you apply depends on whether you have a conditional or unconditional offer for your degree programme.

 English language requirement

-Your degree programme offer letter tells you the English language requirements for your degree programme.
+Your offer letter tells you the English language requirements for your degree programme.
 Alternatively, you can check the English language requirements on individual degree programme pages.
-See the table below to decide whether you need the 10-week or 5-week PSE course.

 You may be able to get a combined offer if your English language test score is very close to the English language requirement for your degree programme and you meet all the other conditions of your offer.
+You will need to show proof of graduation before the Pre-sessional course start date in order to be eligible for a combined offer.
 A combined offer means your PSE course is combined with your degree programme.

 Who you apply to for a combined offer depends on your postgraduate taught degree programme.
 Click on the appropriate link below: